Click to share!

 effortless soft waves styling

 You’ll need a 1.25-inch curling iron to get that natural, undone look.
-Start with damp hair and spray on a heat protectant.
-Section your hair into manageable pieces, wrap each one around the barrel for 8-10 seconds, then release.
-The key?
-Curl your waves away from your face to elongate rounder features.
+Start with damp hair and spray on heat protectant first.
+Section your hair into manageable pieces and wrap each one around the barrel for eight to ten seconds.
+Release gently.

 The Tousled Beach Wave: Low-Maintenance Movement